Inocybe lacera: Edibility

 Inocybe lacera has mild-tasting flesh and a mild, mealy smell.
 The North American variety I. lacera var. heterosperma has a spermatic smell.
 However, species of Inocybe should always be avoided when choosing mushrooms for consumption, as many of the members of the genus are dangerously toxic.
 I. lacera is known to be poisonous, containing quantities of the toxic compound muscarine.
-Consumption of the mushroom typically leads to salivation, lacrimation, urination, defecation, gastrointestinal problems and emesis (vomiting), which has given rise to the acronym SLUDGE.
+Consumption of the mushroom typically leads to salivation, lacrimation, urination, defecation, gastrointestinal problems and vomiting (emesis), which has given rise to the acronym SLUDGE.
 Other potential effects include a drop in blood pressure, sweating and death due respiratory failure.

 Distribution and habitat

 Inocybe lacera can be found throughout autumn on sandy soil, especially with pine, though it is typically found in mixed woods.
-It grows mycorrhizally with both conifers and hardwoods, and the fruiting bodies can be found alone, in scattered groups, or growing gregariously.
+It grows mycorrhizally with both conifers and hardwoods.
+The fruiting bodies can be found alone, in scattered groups, or growing gregariously.
 It is most commonly found on the edge of pathways through woodland, and another common habitat is on old, moss-covered fire sites.
 Other habitats include heathland and coastal dunes.
 It can be found in Europe and North America.
-In some areas of Montana, it can be found growing in the spring, under Populus tremuloides.
+In some areas of Montana, it can be found growing in the spring under Populus tremuloides.